-In most states, applicants who want to take the GED test and earn their GED degrees must be at least 16 years of age though, for underage test-takers (16 and 17), strict additional requirements apply.
+In most states, applicants who want to take the GED test and earn a GED degree must be at least 16 years of age though, for underage test-takers (16 and 17), strict additional requirements apply.
 These candidates must be officially withdrawn from school and hold parental consent, just to mention a few.

 Some states offer high school equivalency testing only to state residents.
 Keep in mind, though, that the GED (an acronym for General Education Development) is a state exam and that regulations may vary slightly by state, so get well informed.

 The GED test is administered under the direction of the American Council of Education (ACE) in combination with Pearson VUE, one of America’s major educational publishers.
 The GED test was given only at designated test centers but now, there also is an online GED testing option.